VAT Registration in Poland – Obligations, Deadlines & Compliance

 📌 At a glance

-VAT registration in Poland concerns every foreign company that supplies taxable goods or services in Poland.
-It is mandatory in particular when goods are stored in Poland (e.g. fulfilment), cross-border B2B services are provided, or a registration trigger is met.
-The application is filed with the competent Polish tax office; once the Polish tax number (NIP) is issued, ongoing reporting, accounting and record-retention duties apply.
+VAT registration in Poland applies to every foreign company that carries out taxable supplies of goods or services in Poland.
+It is required in particular when goods are stored in Poland, for example in a fulfillment model, when cross-border B2B services are provided, or when another statutory registration requirement is met.

-VON ZANTHIER & DACHOWSKI has supported German, Austrian and Swiss companies for over 30 years with VAT registration, ongoing compliance, refund procedures and audits — trilingual (DE/EN/PL) with offices in Berlin, Poznań and Warsaw.
+For more than 30 years, VON ZANTHIER & DACHOWSKI has supported German and Austrian companies with VAT registration, ongoing compliance, refund procedures and tax audits — in three languages: German, English and Polish, with offices in Poznań and Warsaw.

 When does a company need to register for VAT in Poland?